mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Repository Management with GIN Client.md

 ```

 (doc-gin-client-rollback-part-repo)=
-## Roll back a Part of a Repository to an Earlier Version
+## Roll back Part of Repository to Earlier Version
 If you need to restore a part of a repository, like a file or a folder, to an earlier version, you can specify the path to the file or the folder relative to the repository root folder.
 ```
 gin version <root-relative path to file or folder>